Shar-pei-bear/deepid_simplified/README.md

     sample.py: an example using FaceVerification

-Installation: several python wheels are needed: tensorflow, numpy, tensorflow, numpy,dlib, pillow.
+Installation: several python wheels are needed: tensorflow, numpy,dlib, pillow.

 Usage: see an example of usage in sample.py